-Blow me down and brush me barnacles —it’s almost time for International Talk Like a Pirate Day on September 19th!
-Make no bits about it — celebrating this holiday is fun for landlubbers and pirates alike.
+Blow me down and brush me barnacles — International Talk Like a Pirate Day is September 19!
+Make no bones about it — celebrating this holiday is fun for landlubbers and pirates alike.

 Ahoy language lubbers!
-Don’t be a scallywag, but join in the fun with costumes, games, and, of course, lots of pirate parlay.
+Don’t be a scallywag — join in the fun with costumes, games, and, of course, lots of pirate speak.

 If yar havin' a bit o' trouble growing some whiskers, try pilfering yar closet for the following items to create the essential pirate look.